LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `predicate_url_target_format(Generator)`
 	documentation final format generator (an atom; default is `sphinx`)

-For directory and file diagrams the options are:
+For directory and file diagrams, the options are:

 - `layout(Layout)`
 	diagram layout (one of the atoms `{top_to_bottom,bottom_to_top,left_to_right,right_to_left}`; default is `top_to_bottom`)